hertzmann/hertzmann.github.io/_posts/2020-10-23-planning-and-strategy.md

 Picking a subject
 ----

 The first choice is what to draw in the first place.
-During my sabbatical, I got in the mode of looking for things to draw.
+During my sabbatical in Fall 2019, I got in the mode of looking for things to draw.

 If you've ever enjoyed photography for its own sake, or even just looked for nice pictures to take on your vacation, then you've had a similar experience: paying attention to the things you see, evaluating them as possible pictures, considering different framings and image compositions, adjusting image filters or exposure, shutter, and lens settings.
 It's a habit that changes how you see the world around you, and how you explore.